I Will Sing Unto the Lord (The horse and rider)

 • Sing and Rejoice!
 New Hymns for Congregations, published for the Mennonite church by Herald Press in Scottdale, Pennsylvania USA and Kitchener, Ontario, Canada in 1979.
 In this book the words and tune are attributed as "traditional".

-• Scripture in Song - Songs of Praise, published in New Zealand in 1979, which provides no attribution for the song.
+• Scripture in Song - Songs of Praise published in New Zealand in 1979, which has no attribution for the song.

 It was included in a 1978 album titled Follow the Leader - Kids of the Kingdom with Annie Herring (ref) - attributed "unknown".